0xMiden/miden-tutorials/docs/src/web-client/create_deploy_tutorial.md

 ## Overview

-In this tutorial, we’ll build a simple Next.js application that interacts with Miden using the Miden WebClient.
-Our web application will create a Miden account for Alice and then deploy a fungible faucet.
-In the next section we will mint tokens from the faucet to fund her account, and then send the tokens from Alice's account to other Miden accounts.
+In this tutorial, we'll build a simple Next.js application that demonstrates the fundamentals of interacting with the Miden blockchain using the WebClient SDK.
+We'll walk through creating a Miden account for Alice and deploying a fungible faucet contract that can mint tokens.
+This sets the foundation for more complex operations like issuing assets and transferring them between accounts.

 ## What we'll cover